Iam-7hills/ansible/firstplaybook.md

 ansible all --key-file /home/ansible/.ssh/ansible_control **-i firstinventory** -m ping

-(2) How to create your own ansible.cfg and store all your inventory and private key file
+STEP 2: How to create your own ansible.cfg and store all your inventory and private key file
 =====================================================================================
 vi ansible.cfg